Travel to the University

 City-centre car parks

-If you are travelling by car you can get a 20% discount at an NCP car-park in the city centre.
+Visitors attending our Open Day can get a 20% discount at John Dobson Street NCP car-park.
 However, please note that this car park is likely to be extremely busy on the day of the Open Day.

 To get 20% off, bring your car parking ticket to the Welcome Desk at the Open Day before returning to your car.